 (2) To study and review performance-based compensation systems or human capital management systems for teachers, principals, or other school leaders to evaluate the effectiveness, fairness, quality, consistency, and reliability of the systems.

-These are examples the Trump Administration provided of grant applications they received, which made them decide to cut funding.
+In response the Trump Administration provided these examples below, of grant applications they've received, prompting them to cut funding.

 - Requiring practitioners to take personal and institutional responsibility for systemic inequities (e.g., racism) and critically reassess their own practices.